 Burdened with hypertensive heart disease and bronchial asthma, Anna contracted pneumonia and passed away on Dec.
 15, 1956, at the age of 64, at Connellsville State Hospital.
 She rests for eternity in the Indian Creek Baptist Church Cemetery in Mill Run, with Rev. James Seefried officiating at her funeral service.
 The Daily Courier ran an obituary.

-Son Ronald Hall Friend (1915-1969) was born on July 21, 1915 in Mill Run.
+Son Ronald Hall Friend (1915-1969) was born on July 21, 1915 in Mill Run, Fayette County.
 He never married and went by the nicknames "Ronnie" and "Taby."
 Over the years, Ronald and his father owned and operated a dairy farm in Mill Run, providing their products to the Connellsville Farmers Dairy.
 Later they went out of the dairy business and began to raise beef cattle.
-Ronald also worked at the Mastowsky and Fullem lumber mill in nearby Normalville.
-He was a member of the Indian Creek Baptist Church, where he served as a deacon.
-He was also a member of the Mill Run Grange.
+Ronald also earned a living through his labor at the Mastowsky and Fullem lumber mill in nearby Normalville.
+He was a longtime member of the Indian Creek Baptist Church, where he served as a deacon.
+He also belonged to the Mill Run Grange.
 He died on the next to last day of 1969, at the age of 55, suffering a fatal heart attack in the barn after a day's work.

 Great-granddaughter Shelly Darby married Donald Cooper.